cmer/stimulus-reflex-invoice-beast/README.md

 - React: No.
 - Sanity: Maintained.

+## Features
+- Dynamic form validation.
+Form is initially validated when the form is submitted.
+Then, errors are cleared as they are resolved, without requiring a form resubmission.
+- Allow adding/removing rows, with automatic recalculation
+- Line item total is automatically calculated and updated after each change
+- Amounts summary is automatically calculated and updated after each change
-Technologies used (in order of importance):
+## Technologies used (in order of importance):

 - [Stimulus Reflex](https://docs.stimulusreflex.com/)
 - [CableReady](https://cableready.stimulusreflex.com/)